 The Old Mill is, well, an old mill built in 1830 and still functions today.

-Again, you will be tempted to spend money at one of the many diverting little shops and restaurants.
+Again, you will be tempted to spend money at one of the many diverting little shops, eateries and restaurants.
 Still, admission is free to come and explore.

 I quite enjoy checking out the Arts and Crafts Community this time of year.

-Just shop where you see The Great Smoky Arts and Crafts Community logo to explore local talent and homemade goods or explore their 8-mile loop of artists and craftsmen.
+Just shop where you see The Great Smoky Arts and Crafts Community logo to explore local talent and homemade goods or explore their 8-mile loop of artisans and craftsmen.

-What are your favorite things to do for free?
+What are your favorite things to do for free in the Smokies in TN?
 Let us know in the comments!